liaoxiong3x/DeepCreamPy/README.md

 |![Incomplete coloring](/readme_images/mermaid_face_censored_bad_incomplete.png)|![Incomplete coloring](/readme_images/mermaid_face_censored_bad_incomplete_zoom.png)|Some censored pixels was left uncolored.
 Expand your selections to fully cover all censored regions.|
 |![Bad edges](/readme_images/mermaid_face_censored_bad_edge.png)|![Bad edges](/readme_images/mermaid_face_censored_bad_edge_zoom.png)|Some pixels around the edges of the green regions are not pure green.
 This will cause the green to bleed into the decensors.
 Make sure anti-aliasing is off and to use a pencil tool and not a brush tool if possible.|
 |![Perfect coloring!](/readme_images/mermaid_face_censored_good.png)|![Perfect coloring!
 The censored region is uniformly colored correctly.](/readme_images/mermaid_face_censored_good_zoom.png)|Perfect coloring!|

+# FAQ
+- Q: Why aren't black and white images supported?
+Aren't black and white images easier to decensor than color images?
+- A: Black and white images are harder to decensor than color images because neural networks struggle to replicate screentone patterns.

 # To do
 - Finish the user interface